- Asia & the Pacific Policy Studies

 - In the University House car park

 Please note that visitors may park in ‘staff/permit only’ zones after 5pm.
-You can find a map showing where visitor parking is available on the ANU campus here (the Crawford School is located in B2).
+See the map showing where visitor parking is available on the ANU campus (the Crawford School is located in B2).

 During working hours, alternative transport options such as bus, taxi, or Uber may be a better option.
-ACTION bus number 7/7A frequently runs through the university and stops directly outside the Crawford School (timetable at https://www.action.act.gov.au/routes/pdf/7.pdf).
+ACTION bus number 53 frequently runs through the university and stops directly outside the Crawford School; access the timetable and route map.

 It is recommended that delegates book accommodation as soon as possible after registration.

-The following hotels are located on or near to the ANU campus:
+The following hotels are located near the ANU campus:

 - Novotel Canberra